-- 1) Do open a Purchase Order made payable to "ASNS." - 2) The A.S.
-Publications Service will NOT accept Quick Copy projects that are under fifty flashes (50 copies) per run.
-Projects under fifty (50) flashes should be completed on A.S.
-EDNA which is the self-serve copy machine located in A.S.
-Workroom, UCen Room 1527 (see CLAUSE 4 below). - 3) Turn-around time for the Quick Copy Service depends on two factors: the length of the project submitted, and the current ASPS workload.
+- 3) Turn-around time for the Quick Copy Service depends on two factors: the length of the project submitted, and the current ASPS workload.
 From two (2) weeks prior to the beginning of any academic quarter until the third week into the quarter, the ASPS will be fulfilling its primary goal of processing classroom readers.
 During this period, Quick Copy projects may take longer to complete.
-During normal workloads, projects can be completed in twenty-four (24) to forty-eight (48) hours. - 4) A.S.
+During normal workloads, projects can be completed in twenty-four (24) to forty- eight (48) hours. - 4) A.S.
 Departments that have projects that are printed on a regular basis, such as A.S.
 Senate minutes and weekly agendas, will have a designated "in" box to submit their projects to.
 Those submitting regular projects must fill out a requisition for an A.S.
 Purchase Order (payable to A.S.
 Quick Copy); however, they are not required to fill out a standard order form.
 Once placed in the "in" box, the original document will be processed according to the standing instructions.
 For further information, contact A.S.
-Notetaking Services at 893-4471.
+Notetaking Services at 805-893-4471.